FIFA Club World Cup 2025™ Match Schedule Released for Highly Anticipated Summer Tournament

 Inter Miami CF News Release

-Inter Miami CF Set to Open Tournament in Stand-Alone Fixture on Saturday, June 14 against Al Ahly at 8 p.m.
-ET

-Following Thursday's draw that revealed the eight groups of four that comprise the FIFA Club World Cup 2025™ - with Inter Miami CF pitted into Group A alongside Palmeiras, FC Porto and Al Ahly FC - football fans around the world now also know exactly where and when to follow their clubs at FIFA's new global club tournament which is taking place in the United States from Saturday, June 14 to Sunday, July 13, 2025.
+MIAMI - Following the draw last Thursday to reveal the eight groups of four that comprise the FIFA Club World Cup 2025™ - with Inter Miami CF pitted into Group A alongside Palmeiras, FC Porto and Al Ahly FC - football fans around the world now also know exactly where and when to follow their clubs at FIFA's new global club tournament which is taking place in the United States from Saturday, June 14 to Sunday, July 13, 2025.
 Notably, Inter Miami is set to open the tournament with a stand-alone fixture on Saturday night, June 14 at Hard Rock Stadium against Al Ahly FC at 8 p.m.
 ET.

 FIFA has published the 63-game match schedule with dates and kick-off times for the groundbreaking tournament, revealing a tantalizing set of fixtures for the 32 club teams that will aim to become the first ever champions of world football's inaugural elite club competition.